Page updated 10th June 2016

 The house gained a bad reputation under John Gregory the landlord from 1869 and when he applied for his license to be renewed in October 1870 the Flying Post reported that "Mr. Steel reported that the house was frequented by a class of persons which rendered it necessary to closely watch it, and it was althogether very badly conducted.
 Only on Saturday last he had to keep two officers in the neighourhood."

 Just as upmarket hotels would have permanent residents, public houses in working class areas would also be lodging houses for itinerant workers and temporary housing for poor families.
-The Round Tree was one that took in lodgers, and as such, gained something of a reputation during the 19th Century with the police.
+The Round Tree was one that took in lodgers, and as such, gained something of a reputation during the late 19th Century with the police.
 The house was mentioned in this report from Wednesday 18th June 1884, in the Flying Post.

 "Several School Board summonses were adjudicated upon, and in the case of Henry Chambers, a cattle drover, Mr Austin reported that the man, his wife, and six children were living at the Round Tree House.–The Mayor instructed Inspector Short to report upon the Round Tree Inn as a lodging-house.
 Houses of this kind should be regularly and frequently reported on.
 It was only a short time since the Inspector of Nuisances visited the public-house in question and found it in such a state as to compel him to give certain instructions.
 The police had the power to visit public houses night and day.–Inspector Short promised that the Mayor's directions should be carried out."

 The last landlord of the Round Tree Inn was James Frederick Berry, who married Jane, the daughter of the previous landlord, William James Taylor.
 The license was not renewed in February 1903 because Berry had taken the Queens Head in Edmund Street, and used the Round Tree as a common lodging house.
 It was eventually swept away, with the rest of Frog Street, in the 1960s for Western Way.